 The Church of God, because Christ loves her.

 The question is not merely about salvation.
 Without salvation one can evidently have nothing else.
-But in the midst of the agitations of *the* world and the waves of the peoples, which God only keeps in subjection for the moment, where is peace, duty, the circle of affections?&#8212;where is their &#8220;own company&#8221; to which the apostles themselves would resort in the agitations and the troubles which they experienced in the midst of an incredulous nation, and which, to its own ruin, would rebel against God?
+But in the midst of the agitations of the world and the waves of the peoples, which God only keeps in subjection for the moment, where is peace, duty, the circle of affections? -- where is their "own company" to which the apostles themselves would resort in the agitations and the troubles which they experienced in the midst of an incredulous nation, and which, to its own ruin, would rebel against God?

 It is the Church.